 Bangkok Art and Culture Centre (BACC), Thailand

-‘Living amongst the Dead: Disparity in Manila North Cemetery’ – solo photo exhibition portraying the life of the Philippine cemetery slums.
+‘Living amongst the Dead: Disparity in Manila North Cemetery’ – a solo photo exhibition portraying the life of the Philippine cemetery slums.

 Feb 2017: SEA-Junction,